-This article will give you an overview defining "All Sales Final" policies and how to draft one that is fair to customers and meets all legal standards.
+This article will give you an overview of laws that affect "All Sales Final" Policies and how to draft one that is fair to customers and meets all legal standards.

-An "All Sales Final" policy is a very limited return or refund policy.
+An "All Sales Final" Policy is a very limited Return and Refund Policy.
 It is often used when merchants sell items at a loss (like in clearance sales) or make custom goods.
 Retailers also post them if they sell items that are known to be defective but alert customers to that fact.

 These policies state that refunds and returns are not possible--meaning once a customer buys a product, they have no remedy to return it for a replacement or refund.
 Sometimes, merchants will accept returns and issue refunds if damage occurs in shipping or if a product was given as a gift and the recipient prefers something else.